-In FY 2014-15, 2015-16 and 2016-17, the school has collected earmarked levies namely transport fee and smart class fee from the students but these levies were not charged on 'no profit no loss' basis as the school is either earning surplus or incurring deficit from these levies.
-During the period under evaluation, school has incurred deficit in respect of all the earmarked levies.
+In FY 2014-15, 2015-16 and 2016-17, the school has collected earmarked levies namely i.e. transportation fee, IT fee, recreational brain development fee, leadership programme fee, mid-day meal fees, tracking charges and day boarding fees from the students but these levies were not charged on 'no profit no loss' basis as the school is either earning surplus or incurring deficit from these levies.
+During the period under evaluation, school has generated surplus on account of transportation fee, IT fee, recreational brain development fee, leadership programme fee, mid-day meal fees, tracking charges and day boarding fees.
 Further, the school is not following the fund-based accounting in respect of these earmarked levies collected from the students.
 Therefore, the school is directed to follow fund based accounting for earmarked levies and to adhere the abovementioned provisions.
 Also, make necessary adjustments in the General Reserve balance.

-Moreover, as per the Duggal Committee report, there are four categories of fee that can be charged by a school.
-The first category of fee comprises of "registration fee and all One Time Charges" which is levied at the time of admission such as Admission and Caution Money.
-The second category of fee comprise of "Tuition Fee" which is to be fixed to cover the standard cost of the establishment and also to cover expenditure of revenue nature for the improvement of curricular facilities like Library, Laboratories, Science and Computer fee up to class X and examination fee.
-The third category of the fee should consist of "Annual Charges" to cover all expenditure not included in the second category and the forth category should consist of all "Earmarked Levies" for the services rendered by the school and to be recovered only from the 'User' students'.
-These charges are Transport Fee, Swimming Pool Charges, Horse Riding, Tennis, Midday Meals etc.
+Further, as per the Duggal Committee report, there are four categories of fee that can be charged by a school.
+The first category of fee comprises of "registration fee and all One Time Charges" levied at the time of admission such as admission and caution money.
+The second category of fee comprise of "Tuition Fee" which is to be fixed to cover the standard cost of the establishment and also to cover expenditure of revenue nature for the improvement of curricular facilities like library, laboratories, science and computer fee up to class X and examination fee.
+The third category of the fee should consist of "Annual Charges" to cover all expenditure not included in the second category and the forth category should consist of all "Earmarked Levies" for the services rendered by the school and to be recovered only from the 'User' students.
+These charges are transport fee, swimming pool charges, Horse riding, tennis, midday meals etc. Based on the aforesaid recommendation, the school may be instructed to stop the collection under Recreational Brain Development Fee, Leadership Programme Fee, Mid-day Meal Fee and Tracking charges.

 Based on the aforesaid provisions, earmarked levies are to be collected only from the user students availing the facilities and if, the services are extended to all students of the school, a separate charge should not be levied by the school as it would get covered either from the Tuition Fee or from the Annual Charges.
-Accordingly, the School is directed not to charge a separate levy in the name of Smart class fee.
+Accordingly, the School is directed not to charge a separate levy in the name of "recreational brain development fee, leadership programme fee, and day boarding fees".